United Empire: TJP's leadership (2024–2025)

 On March 12, 2024, following Ospreay completing his full-time NJPW duties and going to AEW, TJP claimed himself as leader the NJPW branch of United Empire, but would be pushed back by Great-O-Khan due to the stable losing.
 On April 22 however, after defeating Just 5 Guys in a gauntlet match, the remaining members fully accepted TJP as the new leader of United Empire.

 On April 27, O-Khan lost the Provisional KOPW Championship to Yuya Uemura.
 On May 3 at Wrestling Dontaku: Night 1, Cobb defeated Zack Sabre Jr. to win the NJPW World Television Championship.
 On June 9 at Dominion 6.9 in Osaka-jo Hall, O-Khan defeated Uemura in a Storm Catch Rules match to regain the provisional KOPW Championship.
 On June 16, Henare defeated Shingo Takagi to win the NEVER Openweight Championship.
+On the July 3 episode of Dynamite, Ospreay left the Don Callis Family and successfully defended his International Championship against Daniel Garcia.
+Despite leaving The Don Callis Family, Ospreay remained aligned with Kyle Fletcher, maintaining the links between the two factions.

 From July 20 and August 14, four members of United Empire took part in the 2024 G1 Climax, with only O-Khan managing to advance from his group to the A block play-off match, where he was defeated by Shingo Takagi on August 15.
 Five days later, Jakob Austin Young was announced as the stable's newest member.
 On September 29 at Destruction in Kobe, Henare lost the NEVER Openweight Championship to Shingo Takagi after initially winning it from him back in January.
 On October 14 at King of Pro-Wrestling, Cobb lost the NJPW World Television Championship to Ren Narita in a three-way match, also involving Yota Tsuji.

-From October 24 to November 2, Akira and TJP took part in the 2024 Super Jr. Tag League, finishing the tournament with a record three wins and two losses, advancing to the finals.
-On November 4 at Power Struggle, Henare and O-Khan defeated TMDK's Mikey Nicholls and Shane Haste to win the IWGP Tag Team Championship.
+From October 24 to November 2, Akira and TJP took part in the 2024 Super Jr. Tag League, finishing the tournament with a record three wins and two losses, advancing to the finals.On November 4 at Power Struggle, Henare and O-Khan defeated TMDK's Mikey Nicholls and Shane Haste to win the IWGP Tag Team Championship.
 Later that night, Akira and TJP were defeated by Kosei Fujita and Robbie Eagles also of TMDK, in the finals of the 2024 Super Jr. Tag League.
+On the November 6 episode of Dynamite, Aussie Open officially disbanded after Fletcher attempted to attack Davis, only to be chased off by Ospreay.
 On December 6, it was announced that the IWGP Tag Team Championship would be vacated, due to Henare suffering a right knee injury.
-On December 9, Templario was invited into the stable by TJP, which he accepted, becoming the stable's eight member.
+On December 9, Templario was invited into the stable by TJP, which he accepted, becoming the stable's eighth homebase member.